 "School leaders are very experienced and work closely together so that the residential experience for pupils impacts strongly on their progress.
 Leaders have developed exceptionally strong whole-school strategies in promoting pupils’ emotional and behavioural needs.
 The residential provision is a crucial and major part of the success in pupils achieving positive outcomes."
 Ofsted February 2017

-The Child Care Team is comprised of five units.
+The Child Care Team is comprised of four units.
 Each unit has a Leading Child Care Officer and is supported by Residential Child Care Officers.
 The qualified and experienced team of staff set and monitor SPICE targets throughout each term aiming to strengthen specific areas of development .
 The areas of development we work with are Social, Physical, Intellectual, Communication and Emotional.

 The vast range of good quality activities that are on offer to the pupils are designed to include the promotion of the success of the SPICE targets.
 Each target is monitored on a daily basis and where possible an outcome recorded.
 The progress of these targets are reviewed within their Annual Review and six monthly IEP reviews.